PierwszyTV/MintSoftwareTask1/README.md

 ## Example
-Download this repo from github and start in soem http server e.g. using command from symfony `symfony server:start`
+Download this repo from github and start in some http server e.g. using command from symfony `symfony server:start`

 index.php run by default and display on the screen tree.json with names in JSON format